NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 In addition to REST, Next.js can also be used to implement GraphQL APIs.
 By integrating Apollo Server Micro, developers can set up a GraphQL server directly within the Next.js project.
 This integration allows for defining schemas, implementing resolvers, and querying data with the flexibility of GraphQL.

-** Code Example**:
+**Code Example**:

-To create a GraphQL API using Apollo Server Micro in a Next.js project, you can create a new file under the `/pages/api directory`:
+To create a GraphQL API using Apollo Server Micro in a Next.js project, you can create a new file under the `/pages/api` directory:

 ```javascript
 // File: pages/api/graphql.js